 The railroad would also take over the Delaware & Hudson Railway and Erie Lackawanna as part of the 1964 merger agreement including them under the company name of Dereco.
 Eventually the Norfolk and Western would divest itself of this holding when its parent, the Pennsylvania Railroad (which, for years owned a significant amount of N&W stock) was required to let go of the N&W prior to its disastrous merger with the New York Central.
 After the Penn Central Corporation and Northeast railroad grid fell into shambles resulting in Conrail’s formation in 1976 the EL requested inclusion into the new system and the D&H was spun-off as an independent operation to give a resemblance of competition in the Northeast.

-For an all-time diesel locomotive roster of the Norfolk and Western Railway please click here.
+For an all-time diesel locomotive roster please click here.
 Also, for an excellent listing of EMD-built diesel locomotives, including those owned by the N&W please click here.
 Lastly, please click here to locate preserved N&W diesel locomotives.

 |Model Type||Road Number||Date Built||Quantity|